How to Stop Cyber Extortion with Datto Ransomware Protection

 According to Datto, 96% of ransomware victims lose access to their data for more than a day.
 That’s simply not acceptable.
 For companies whose data is essential to their operations, this level of downtime can devastate the business.

 Datto’s suite of data-protection technologies ensures that you can always get your files back after a ransomware attack.
-With the ability to restore all your data, from almost any point in time—minutes ago or years ago—and even virtualize your entire infrastructure locally or in the Datto Cloud in as little as 6 seconds, you can forgot about the risk of downtime.
+With the ability to detect infections, rapidly restore data and instantly virtualize your protected machines, you can forget about the risk of downtime from ransomware.

 For more information on how your company can stay protected from ransomware and other disasters, contact our business continuity experts at Invenio IT.
 Call us at (646) 395-1170, email success@invenioIT.com or request a free Datto demo today.